 One of the worst culprits that cause weight loss plateaus is the loss of muscle mass during the first successful weeks of a new diet and exercise regimen.
 According to the Mayo Clinic, since muscle mass burns more calories to maintain, losing even a small amount of it will slow your metabolism down.
 You’ll be burning fewer calories doing the same activities and exercises you were doing during your initial weight loss.
 That can result in a plateau or even reversal, especially if the number of calories you burn no longer exceeds the amount you take in.

 A change in workout routine or exercises can help with this one, but MyFitnessPal recommends re-evaluating your caloric intake and burn after every 5 to 10-pound loss to stay ahead of a plateau.
 Additionally, it’s important to include strength training as part of your workout routine to give your body a chance to at least maintain muscle mass, if not build more for better weight loss results.
-What’s more, be sure to include lean protein in your diet.
+AND, be sure to include lean protein in your diet.
 That will not only help you build and maintain muscle mass, but WebMD points out that protein suppresses the hunger hormone that stimulates your appetite, making it easier to stick to your weight loss diet plan.

 Get More Sleep